bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 **Can this be improved?** Yes.

 There are 2 methods (`firstNumberIs`, `secondNumberIs`) in the above step definition class file, one for each step in scenario.
-As stated above in the beginning of the chapter, we can replace 2 methods into 1 method (`firstOrSecondNumberIs`) by using Cucumber Expressions.
-Let's see how its done in below code
+As stated in the beginning of the chapter, we can replace 2 methods into 1 method as (`firstOrSecondNumberIs`) by using Cucumber Expressions.
+Let's see how its done in below code,

 **Corresponding Step Definitions Class - Type 2**